 - Act as soon as the bullying is reported. - Use a room that allows you to interview in privacy. - Ask the alleged victim to write down details and to sign and date her account.
 This may need prompting with questions from you afterwards to obtain the full picture time, location, details of the incident, exact words used, any relevant previous incidents, names of any witnesses, etc. Ask for printouts of any relevant computer communications.
-Ask to see relevant mobile phone messages, capture these by photographing the screen from a school ipad or write down the content and origin. - If bullying is by students from another school, the Head of Section or Deputy Head (Pastoral) should telephone the relevant Head of Year or Deputy of the other school to report the allegation and ask for a return call on the result of their investigation - Avoid making premature assumptions of guilt at this stage.
-It is very important not to make judgements or consider outcomes before you have interviewed all concerned students. - Offer sympathy and support strategies. - If the bullied student may perhaps have initiated a sequence of events that ultimately led to the bullying incident, for example by using inappropriate words in an email, help her to understand how this might have been misinterpreted. - Instruct the alleged victim that she must not communicate with others about the bullying until other interviews have been completed.
+Ask to see relevant mobile phone messages, capture these by photographing the screen from a school iPad, and the student to send these to you via e-mail, or write down the content and origin. - If bullying is by students from another school, the Head of Section or Deputy Head (Pastoral) should telephone the relevant Head of Year or Deputy of the other school to report the allegation and ask for a return call on the result of their investigation - Avoid making premature assumptions of guilt at this stage.
+It is very important not to make judgements or consider outcomes before you have interviewed all concerned students. - Offer support and strategies to help the young person; signpost to relevant websites (see Student Planner) - If the bullied student may perhaps have initiated a sequence of events that ultimately led to the bullying incident, for example by using inappropriate words in an email, help her to understand how this might have been misinterpreted. - Instruct the alleged victim that she must not communicate with others about the bullying.